swapUniba/crowd-pulse-tokenize/README.md

 Generic Crowd Pulse message tokenizer.

 You have to specify the configuration option "calculate" with one of the following values:
-- all: to calculate the sentiment of all messages coming from the stream;
+- all: tokenize all messages coming from the stream;
-- new: to calculate the sentiment of the messages with no sentiment (property is null);
+- new: tokenize the messages with no tokens (property is null).

 Example of usage: